 British artist and writer.
 Born Nuneaton, England in 1967.
 She grew up in London, where she lives and works.

-Moreton-Griffiths’s projects use live performance, still imagery, objects, video, sound, simple technology and speculative fiction to explore ideas around class, gender, technology and systems of control.
+Moreton-Griffiths’s projects use live performance, still imagery, objects, video, sound, simple technology, AI, and speculative fiction to explore ideas around class, gender, technology and systems of control.